-SOCS understands that the Charter School has the obligation to serve students with exceptional needs and that the Charter School, pursuant to applicable state and federal law, must ensure that all of its students have access to a free and appropriate public education ("FAPE") in the least restrictive environment ("LRE").
+SOCSS understands that the Charter School has the obligation to serve students with exceptional needs and that the Charter School, pursuant to applicable state and federal law, must ensure that all of its students have access to a free and appropriate public education ("FAPE") in the least restrictive environment ("LRE").
 The Charter School shall comply with all applicable state and federal laws in serving students with disabilities, including, but not limited to, Section 504 of the Rehabilitation Act ("Section 504"), the Americans with Disabilities Act ("ADA") and the Individuals with Disabilities Education Improvement Act ("IDEA").

-SOCS is its own local educational agency ("LEA") and is a member of Sonoma County Charter Special Education Local Plan Area ("SELPA") in accordance with Education Code Section 47641(a).
-The Charter School shall provide the District evidence of membership.
+SOCSS intends to be its own local educational agency ("LEA") and is applying to be a member of Sonoma County Charter Special Education Local Plan Area ("SELPA") in accordance with Education Code Section 47641(a).
+Upon acceptance in a SELPA, the Charter School shall provide the District evidence of membership.
 As an LEA member of the SELPA, the Charter School shall receive state and federal revenues directly, in accordance with the SELPA's allocation plan.
 A change in LEA status or SELPA membership shall not require a material revision of this charter.